 Prior to NCWA, Todd was a water policy advocate in Washington, DC.

-He is a graduate of California State University, Sacramento’s College of Business Administration where he received the degree of Master of Business Administration.
-He has a Bachelor of Arts in Political Science and History from the University of California, Davis.
-Todd is also a graduate of the California Agricultural Leadership Program.
+Todd is a graduate of California State University, Sacramento’s College of Business Administration where he received the degree of Master of Business Administration.
+He also earned a Bachelor of Arts in Political Science and History from the University of California, Davis.
+Todd is a graduate of the California Agricultural Leadership Program.

 Todd lives in Sacramento with his wife and daughter and in his free time he enjoys woodworking, fishing (particularly on the lower Sacramento River in Redding), hiking, and other outdoor activities.